-- · Expect a high level of achievement from all students. - · Develop their students' abilities to: - Use basic communication and mathematics skills for purposes and situations they will encounter throughout their lives. - Apply core concepts and principles from mathematics, the sciences, the arts, the humanities, social studies, and practical living to situations they will encounter throughout their lives. - Become self-sufficient individuals of good character exhibiting the qualities of altruism, citizenship, courtesy, hard work, honesty, human worth, justice, knowledge, patriotism, respect, responsibility, and self-discipline. - Become responsible members of a family, work group, or community, including demonstrating effectiveness in community service. - Think and solve problems in school situations and in a variety of situations they will encounter in life. - Connect and integrate experiences and new knowledge from all subject matter fields with what they have previously learned and build on past learning experiences to acquire new information through various media sources. - Express their creative talents and interests in visual arts, music, dance, and dramatic arts. - Increase students' rate of attendance. - Increase students' graduation rates and reduce students' dropout and retention rates. - Reduce physical and mental health barriers to learning. - Be measured on the proportion of students who make a successful transition to work, postsecondary education, and the military.
+- Expect a high level of achievement from all students. - Develop their students' abilities to: - Use basic communication and mathematics skills for purposes and situations they will encounter throughout their lives. - Apply core concepts and principles from mathematics, the sciences, the arts, the arts, the and humanities, social studies, English/language arts, health, mathematics, and practical living (including physical education) to situations they will encounter throughout their lives. - Become self-sufficient individuals of good character exhibiting the qualities of altruism, citizenship, courtesy, hard work, honesty, human worth, justice, knowledge, patriotism, respect, responsibility, and self-discipline. - Become responsible members of a family, work group, or community as well as an effective participant including demonstrating effectiveness in community service. - Think and solve problems in school situations and in a variety of situations they will encounter in life. - Connect and integrate experiences and new knowledge from all subject matter fields with what students-they have previously learned and build on past learning experiences to acquire new information through various media sources.

+Express their creative talents and interests in visual arts, music, dance, and dramatic arts.

+- Increase students' rate of attendance rates. - Increase their students' graduation rates and reduce students' dropout and retention rates. - Reduce dropout and retention rates. - Reduce physical and mental health barriers to learning. - Be measured on the proportion of students who make a successful transition to work, postsecondary education, and the military.